sisirkoppaka/occur/README.md

 For reference, see http://www.ics.uci.edu/~alspaugh/cls/shr/allen.html

 Only one of the 13 logical states can be true for any two given intervals.
+(Just like only one of A>B, A<B and A==B can hold for two numbers A and B)

 Any pair of intervals are described by exactly one of these states.